nlfiedler/zorigami/NOTES.md

 ### Full Restore

 * Retrieve the database from the pack store.
+* Restore selected dataset(s)
-* Walk the latest snapshot, restoring all files from packs.
+* Walk the latest snapshot, restoring all files.
+* May need to allow user to choose a different "computer UUID" in case it changed

 ### File Restore

-* Given a file digest, retrieve pack to get chunks, reassemble.
+* Given a file/tree digest, retrieve packs to get chunks, reassemble.

 ## Data Format